Joeckick/youtube-context-curator/README.md

 This isn't a youtube summariser.
 There's hundreds of those.

-This tool is a a filter that finds what's relevant and a translator that turns generic advice into specific action.
+This tool is a filter that finds what's relevant and a translator that turns generic advice into specific action.

 It monitors your channels and sends a daily email rating each video against your context, so you know what to watch and what to skip.